warren phelops

 RCN 1151015

-Every year 4,400 people in the UK suffer a spinal cord injury.
+There are an estimated 110,000 people in the UK who suffer a spinal cord injury.
 Spinal Research is the UK’s leading charity funding medical research around the world to develop effective treatments for paralysis caused by spinal cord injury.
 We exist to cure paralysis.

 Donation summary